inventor56/MonteCarlo_AssetPricing/readme.txt

 - To run executable in Linux terminal, navigate to the Executable directory and type ./MersenneTwister
-- To compile from the source code, be sure to compile with C++11 and Cuda
+- To compile from the source code, be sure to compile with C++11 and CUDA
-	- nvcc -std=c++11 main.cpp mst.cpp rng_grid.cpp kernel_cuda.cu -o MersenneTwister.c
+	- nvcc main.cpp MonteCarlo.cpp -std=c++11
+	- Using C+11 support for NVCC as of CUDA version 7.0